Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 describe the DNA motifs that are enriched at the TAD boundaries, which by doing so would identify common insulator motifs.
 Note that when looking at the figure, the areas of low TAD-separation score, strive to further define a TAD boundary.
 When this is compounded with ChIP-seq data, the presence of the insulator protein Beaf32 and its cofactor CP190 are exemplified as expected.
 Interestingly, proposed insulator protein Su(Hw) had little coverage, while known mammalian insulator protein CTCF had no coverage.
-Finally, the paper performed ChIP-seq to demarcate between heterochromatic (H3K27me3) and euchromatic
-(H3K36me3, H3K16ac, H3K4me1) regions.
+Finally, the paper used ChIP-chip data from modENCODE to demarcate between heterochromatic (H3K27me3) and euchromatic (H3K36me3, H3K16ac, H3K4me1) regions.
 The purpose behind choosing this paper was to use it as a proof of concept, as my project seeks to create similar figures to describe the effect of stress on TADs.

 ## Methods ##